-The Parties are allowed to have an Advisor of their choice present with them for all Equity Resolution Process interviews, meetings and proceedings in which they participate.
-All investigations will be thorough, reliable and impartial.
-The Investigator(s) will make reasonable efforts to include interviews with the Parties and relevant witnesses, obtain available evidence and identify sources of expert information, if necessary.
-The Investigator(s) will provide an investigative report to the Equity Officer or Title IX Coordinator (depending on the nature of the Complaint).
-This report may include the Investigator's observations regarding the credibility of the Complainant, the Respondent representative, and any witnesses interviewed.
+The Investigator(s) will make reasonable efforts to conduct interviews with the Parties and relevant witnesses, obtain available evidence and identify sources of expert information, if necessary.
+The Investigator(s) will provide an investigative report to the Equity Officer.
+This report may contain the Investigator's observations regarding the credibility of the Complainant, the Respondent, and any witnesses interviewed.